NorwoodAndBrixtonFoodbank/nbf-website/docs/supabase.md

 # Supabase

 ## Supabase console
-You can access the supabase console at localhost:54323
+You can access the local Supabase console at localhost:54323 which allows you to view and edit your local database.

 ## Tables
 Some tables are managed by us; these are in the public schema.